Most unfortunately for the regime, the Rip was caught live on TV.

-During the minute it took to get there, Nyav experienced the passage of moments in an accelerated stream, the pressure of the flow of events now roaring down a gully of narrowed fate, so that he realized he had mis-read the peace of the past thirteen days: peace and quiet need not be read as a new normality; it's merely that every so often a rapid advance needs to pause while the supply-train catches up with the front line, and, now the catch-up had occurred, the next spurt of advance was imminent.
-Military metaphors crowded his brain.
-They spurred him to frantic speed in dismounting, reaching for the mast's rungs, hauling himself up from rung to rung as he climbed...
-Just once he looked down to wave at Dittri's diminishing upturned face.
+During the minute it took to get there, Nyav experienced the passage of moments in an accelerated stream, the pressure of the flow of events now roaring down a gully of narrowed fate, so that he realized he had mis-read the peace of the past thirteen days: such peace and quiet need not be read as the new normality; it's merely that every so often a rapid advance needs to pause while the supply-train catches up with the front line.
+Now, the catch-up had occurred; the next advance was imminent.
+Military metaphors crowded his brain, spurred him as he dismounted, as he reached for the mast's rungs and hauled himself up from rung to rung... looking down just once, to wave at Dittri's upturned face.

 Apparently the old televisual surveillance structure was about twice as tall as the newer and more distant one he'd climbed on the day of his nebulation; but eventually he reached the top, about forty yards above the plain.

 He peered into a polished concavity and saw, via two-way TV screen, into the surveillance room in the monitoring centre in Olhoav.

 He need not 'beat about the bush' in any communication with the colossal city-brain.
 "I wish to attempt an attack on the Husnuth building.
 I want to rescue the Noad from stasis.
 Give me your reaction to this idea."

 "Huh - that was a Ghepion-shrug if ever there was one!
 Are you, by any chance, interested enough to help?"